11. INSTRUMENT POLICY

 the Saturday Programme.

-• Cost: APP allows you to make manageable monthly payments toward ownership of your
+• Cost: IPP allows you to make manageable monthly payments toward ownership of your

 child’s instrument.
 Payment options are flexible for your financial situation; you can choose

 between 5 or 10 easy payments.
 You may also purchase your instrument outright.